rachel-ingham/rachel-ingham/README.md

 ## More About Me
 - 🔭 I am currently a participant in Beta testing for InterviewMaster.AI, a SQL interview skills site by Dawn Choo. https://www.interviewmaster.ai
-- 🌱 I want to get more practice with DAX Formulas and Dashboards in Power BI.
+- 🌱 I want to get more practice with Power BI and I am starting an Alteryx funadmentals course.
 - 💬 Ask me about how being a math teacher informs my approach to data analysis and visualization.
 - ⚡ Fun fact: I've lived in 4 different states in the last 5 years.